Saviio/Comma/README.md

 Copyright (c) 2015 Saviio

 ---------
-Thank you for your watching and using, Enjoy.
+Thanks for your watching and using, Enjoy.